dgroddick/exodus/readme.txt

 1. In your admin panel, go to Appearance > Themes and click the Add New button.
 2. Click Upload Theme and Choose File, then select the theme's .zip file.
 Click Install Now.
 3. Click Activate to use your new theme right away.

+== Changelog ==

+= 1.0.4 =
+* Added customizer settings for link hover, page layout and custom header
+* Fixed alignfull and alignwide styles to display correctly in the container

 == Copyright ==